hashicorp/terraform-provider-aws/docs/issue-reporting-and-lifecycle.md

 general questions.
 Below you'll find checklists with guidelines for well-formed issues of each type.

+We encourage opening new issues rather than commenting on closed issues if a problem has not been completely solved or causes a regression.
+This ensures we are able to triage it effectively.

 ### [Bug Reports](https://github.com/hashicorp/terraform-provider-aws/issues/new?template=Bug_Report.md)

 - __Test against latest release__: Make sure you test against the latest